wangzh12023/-_pygame/game_specific_introduction.md

 - Attributes.py
 It contains:
 class Collidable:
-    It is aimed to determine whether the event:collide occurs.
-    Classes maybe collided:
+    It is aimed to determine whether the event:collide occurs Classes maybe collided:
         obstacle npc boss monster portal
     If one of them be collided,it will return true.